vectorgrp/sil-kit/docs/index.rst

   * High level data messages for arbitrary application specific communication in a publish / subscribe pattern
   * Remote Procedure Calls for calling arbitrary procedures on remote participants

-* Synchronization of simulation time implementing different protocols
+* Synchronization of virtual simulation time ??implementing different protocols??

   * Event based synchronization according to lower bound event time

 * State handling to control and observe execution of the simulated system
-* An optional participant configuration YAML/JSON file to configure simulation participants behavior even after compile time
+* An optional participant configuration YAML/JSON file to configure simulation participants behavior after compile time

-For getting started developing with the Vector SIL Kit, see the :doc:`quickstart guide <usage/quickstart>`.
+For getting started developing with the Vector SIL Kit, see the :doc:`quick start guide <usage/quickstart>`.

-.. _base-architecture:

 Architecture
 ----------------------------